The Tango Family Tree

 Tango style changed dramatically when the Elimination Round was introduced, in which the competition begins with a fairly crowded floor, filled

 with all of the competitors dancing at once.
 The judges thin the crowd down to a few finalists to be individually evaluated.
-The dancers have to
+The dancers then had to

 perform far more expansive movements, to stand out from the crowd.
 Extreme, expanded movements are a matter of survival, either outshining the others,

 or being quickly eliminated.
-This expansiveness has become the look of competition-style tango.
+This expansiveness, rigid posture, and the "staccato" head-snaps, have become the look of competition-style tango.

 century ago, reconstructed from dance manuals and films from the period.
 Early tango is popular at vintage dance weeks, both in the U.S. and Europe, and is